 Even prior to this innovation, EWS, combined with an iSep ultrafiltration membrane, demonstrated up to a 99.9% removal of dispersed oil, 99.5% removal of suspended solids as well as successful treatment of chemical oxygen demand (COD), including specific contaminants such as ammonia, phosphorus and hydrogen sulfide.
 These results were presented at the International Water Conference in 2015.

-In 2016, OriginClear filed for a patent to protect the new AOx process and system configuration.
+In 2016 and 2017, OriginClear filed for patents to protect the new AOx process and system configuration.